dcos/dcos-docs/1.8/usage/managing-services/application-basics.md

 * `s3a:`
 * `s3n:`

-## A Simple Docker-based Application
+# Deploying a Simple Docker-based Application with the REST API

 With Marathon it is straightforward to run applications that use Docker images.